 Curious about a music player?
 Well, which one?
-Many things can be called a music player.
+Many things can be called music players.
 The things that come to mind include a person who plays music (musician), a musical box that uses pins on a disc, a record player, also known as a gramophone, a tape player that uses tapes magnetic tapes, and a cassette player.
 If those pique your interest, stay tuned – we might focus on them in the future.
-In this article, our goal will be primary on the modern music player types, hardware, and software, in worldwide use nowadays.
+In this article, our goal will be primarily on the modern music player types, hardware, and software, in worldwide use nowadays.
 With that clarified, let’s answer the question – what is a music player?

 Software music players

 One way to reproduce music is through software.
-Technically, you still need hardware to do achieve this.
+Technically, you still need hardware to achieve this.
 However, the hardware isn’t dedicated to music or sound reproduction alone – it can be programmed to do so.
 They typically have two things in common:

 - They can open and play a wide variety of file formats, including .mp3, .flac, .ogg, .wav, .wma, .aac, .m4a, .aif, and more.
 The versatility is their biggest advantage.
 If a file format is unsupported, this can be changed with the next software update.